Second Hand News: Critical reception

 Pitchfork critic Jessica Hopper describes "Second Hand News" as "perhaps the most euphoric ode to rebound chicks ever written."
 She describes it as being similar to the hit single "Go Your Own Way" in being "upbeat but totally fuck you."
 Rolling Stone magazine critic John Swenson claimed that "Second Hand News" was almost as good as "Go Your Own Way."
 He says that despite being about the breakup of his relationship with Nicks, the song is "anything but morose, and completely outdoes the Eagles in the kiss-off genre."
 Musically, Swenson claims that "the chunking acoustic guitar rhythm carries the song to a joyful chorus," resulting in "timeless pop harmony."
 Hoye considers "Second Hand News" to be an example of one of the lesser-known songs on Rumours that is "just as great as the hits."
 Author Tracie Ratiner describes "Second Hand News" as one of Fleetwood Mac's "trademark songs."
 BBC critic Daryl Easlea calls the refrain "euphoric."
 Classic Rock History critic Millie Zeiler rated it Buckingham's 4th best song with Fleetwood Mac.

 Other appearances

-"Second Hand News" was included on the Fleetwood Mac compilation albums 25 Years – The Chain in 1992 and The Very Best of Fleetwood Mac in 2002.
+"Second Hand News" was included on the Fleetwood Mac compilation albums 25 Years – The Chain (1992), The Very Best of Fleetwood Mac (2002) and 50 Years – Don't Stop (2018).
 The track has also appeared on a couple of live set lists, including their 2013 tour and their 2018-2019 An Evening with Fleetwood Mac tour.